-Born and raised in Ethiopia, Hilina Abebe is a self-taught documentary photographer who was influenced by her father’s black and white family photographs he made in the 60’s and 70’s.
-Her work focuses on long-form documentary and portraiture; exploring social issues in the community she lives in.
-She combines her background in Journalism and Social Work to explore issues in her story telling.
+Born and raised in Ethiopia, Hilina Abebe is a self-taught documentary photographer who is influenced by her father’s black and white family photographs he made in the ’60s and ’70s.
+Her work focuses on long-form documentary and portraiture; exploring economic inequality, identity, history, and the significance of memory.
+She combines her background in Journalism and Social Work to discuss issues in her storytelling.

 Eddie Adams Workshop XXIX Nikon Award.
 2016